ULHPC/tutorials/advanced/Python/README.md

 (iris-001)$> python example3.py
 ```

 As you can see, there is only one version of numpy available with module.
-If we want to use a more recent or older version of numpy, we can install it ourself in our home directory.
-For that we will use `pip` tool.
+If we want to use a more recent or older version of numpy, we can install it ourselves in our home directory.
+For that we will use the `pip` tool.

 `pip` is a package manager for Python.
 With this tool you can manage Python packages easily: install, uninstall, list, search packages or upgrade them.
 If you specify the `--user` parameter, the package will be installed under **your home directory** and will be available on all the compute nodes.
 Let's install numpy using `pip`.